-Full details of the examination, including demonstration videos, regulations and advice on examination preparation are available at www.mrcpuk.org
+Full details of the examination, including demonstration videos, regulations and advice on examination preparation are available at mrcpuk.org

-The Examination comprises five Stations, each assessed by two independent examiners.
-Candidates start at one of the five Stations, and move round the carousel until the cycle has been completed.
+The examination comprises five stations, each assessed by two independent examiners.
+Candidates start at one of the five stations and move round the carousel until the cycle has been completed.
 The Stations are:

 Station Encounter Timing

-Station 1 Respiratory system 10 minutes
+Station 1 Communication 10 minutes

-Abdominal system 10 minutes
+Respiratory system 10 minutes

-Station 2 History taking skills 20 minutes
+Station 2 Consultation 20 minutes

 Station 3 Cardiovascular system 10 minutes

 Neurological system 10 minutes

-Station 4 Communication skills and ethics 20 minutes
+Station 4 Communication 10 minutes

-Station 5 Brief Clinical Consultation 1 10 minutes
+Abdominal system 10 minutes

-Brief Clinical Consultation 2 10 minutes
+Station 5 Consultation 20 minutes

-The examination lasts 125 minutes, including the five minutes between each of the Stations.
-At Stations 2, 4 and 5 the five minutes are used to read the clinical scenarios and are therefore a vital part of the examination.
+The examination lasts 125 minutes, including the five minutes between each of the stations.
+At Stations 1,2, 4 and 5 the five minutes are used to read the clinical scenarios and are therefore a vital part of the examination.